Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

 Model                                    Description
 =====================================    ========================================================================
 :doxy:`LinearClassifier`                 Given a metric represented by a scatter matrix and the class means,
-                                         assigns a new point to the class with the nearest mean.
-:doxy:`NBClassifier`                     Standard, but flexible, naive Bayes classifier :doxy:`OneVersusOneClassifier`           Multi-class classifier which does majority voting using binary
-                                         classifiers for every class combination.
-:doxy:`NearestNeighborClassifier`        Nearest neighbor search for classification using a majority vote system.
+                                         assigns a new point to the class with the nearest mean :doxy:`NBClassifier`                     Standard, but flexible, naive Bayes classifier :doxy:`OneVersusOneClassifier`           Multi-class classifier which does majority voting using binary classifiers for every class combination :doxy:`NearestNeighborClassifier`        Nearest neighbor search for classification using a majority vote system.
-:doxy:`NearestNeighborRegression`        Nearest neighbor search for regression.
-The result is the mean of the
+:doxy:`NearestNeighborRegression`        Nearest neighbor search for regression; the result is the mean of the
-                                         labels of the k nearest neighbors.
-:doxy:`SoftNearestNeighborClassifier`    Nearest neighbor search for classification.
-It returns the fraction
-                                         of votes for a class instead of the majority vote.
-:doxy:`CARTClassifier`                   Classification and regression tree.
-:doxy:`RFClassifier`                     Random Forest based on a collection of CART classifiers.
+                                         labels of the k nearest neighbors :doxy:`SoftNearestNeighborClassifier`    Nearest neighbor search for classification; returns the fraction of votes for a class instead of the majority vote :doxy:`CARTClassifier`                   Classification and regression tree :doxy:`RFClassifier`                     Random Forest based on a collection of CART classifiers
 =====================================    ========================================================================